Compression Force Deflection

 Read More

 PVC (Vinyl) Foam is the last foam variety that we will explore in our blog series "Foams for Low Clamping Force Seals".
-PVC Foam is a lightweight closed-cell foam material.
-It is often used for sealing out water, dirt and air.
+Polyvinyl Chloride (PVC) Foam is a lightweight closed-cell foam material.
+It is often used for sealing out water, dirt, and air.
 It resists weathering and is often laminated with adhesive to create a dynamic foam tape.

 Read More

 XLPE Foam or Cross-linked Polyethylene Foam is the next material we will explore in our blog series, Foams or Low Clamping Force Seals.
-XLPE Foam is a closed-cell material formed of polymers or molecules bonded together (cross-linked).
-The strength of these molecule bonds is reflected in the strength of the material.
-XLPE foam can stretch, bear loads and return to its shape.
-It works well in insulation, gap filling and gasketing applications.
+XLPE Foam is an extremely fine closed-cell material formed of polymers or molecules that are chemically bonded together (cross-linked).
+The strength of these microcellular molecule bonds is reflected in the strength of the material.
+XLPE foam can stretch, bear loads, and return to its shape.
+It works well in insulation, gap filling, and gasket applications that require thicker foam.
+It can also be used for packaging and medical device packaging.
+It can be made in a variety of colors, the most common being black, white, and gray.

 Read More

 Light Density Polyester and Polyether Urethane Sponges and Foams have an open cell structure.
-The evenly spaced structure of these materials and high proportion of open cells make them suitable for an infinite number of applications.
+The evenly spaced structure of these materials and a high proportion of open cells make them suitable for an infinite number of applications.
+The open-cell structure makes it highly flexible and conformable compared to its closed-cell counterpart.

 Read More

 As we explore different categories of foams that are used for Low Clamping Force Seals in this blog series, we move to Closed Cell Neoprene and Sponge Blends.
-As stated in the previous post, closed cell materials do not allow moisture to pass through, making them good materials for general sealing and gasketing applications.
-Keep reading for additional features and benefits
+As stated in the previous post, closed-cell sponge and foam materials do not allow air and moisture to pass through, making them good materials for general sealing and gasketing applications.
+Keep reading for additional features and benefits of these materials.

 Read More